opencrvs/opencrvs-core/README.md

 You can open all of them by running `yarn open`

-**Troubleshooting:** If you have issue with the OpenHIM not being able to access services running locally (probably a hostname not found error) then you can try specify your IP address manually using: `LOCAL_IP=192.168.0.5 yarn compose`
+**Troubleshooting (necessary for OSX):** If you have issue with the OpenHIM not being able to access services running locally (probably a hostname not found error) then you can try specify your IP address manually using: `LOCAL_IP=192.168.0.5 yarn compose`

 ### Manual backup setup (already done for you if you restore the pre-populated db dump)